Czechoslovak declaration of independence: Contents

 Much of the declaration catalogues a litany of grievances against the Habsburgs.
 The latter portion of the document declares a Czechoslovak Republic, with freedom of religion, speech, the press and the right of assembly and petition, separation of church from the state, universal suffrage, and equal rights for women.
 The declaration calls for a parliamentary political system with respect for rights of national minorities and equal rights.
 Social, economic, and land reform is announced, along with the cancellation of aristocratic privileges.
 The declaration uses the term "Czechoslovak nation" (národ československý), which deviates from the wording of the Cleveland and Pittsburgh Agreements, which defined two separate Czech and Slovak nations.
 The declaration is signed Masaryk (as Prime Minister and Minister of Finance), Milan Rastislav Štefánik (as Minister of National Defense) and Edvard Beneš (as Minister of Foreign Affairs and the Interior).

+Of a number of European declarations of independence drafted in the post–World War I period, the Czechoslovak declaration is the one most indebted to the U.S. Declaration of Independence.